http-tests/cache-tests/README.md

 Its goal is to identify variances in the behaviours of CDNs, both from the normative specifications and between each other.
 This in turn can help avoid situations where CDNs act in surprising ways to their customers.

-The initial tests were extracted from the [WPT tests for caching](), to provide a basis for HTTP conformance.
-Not all of these might apply to CDNs; for example, most CDNs ignore some (or all) request `Cache-Control` directives.
+The initial tests were based upon the [WPT tests for caching](https://github.com/web-platform-tests/wpt/tree/master/fetch/http-cache), to assess HTTP conformance.
+Not all of these necessarily apply to CDNs; for example, most CDNs ignore some (or all) request `Cache-Control` directives.

 As such, they aim to provide a basis for discussion among CDNs about how they should behave.